SyifanIkhtiardi/Technical-test-SQA-SimpliDOTS/readme.md

 1. Download or clone this repo
 2. Install dependencies by running the following command in terminal (from inside your app directory i.e. where package.json is located): <I><B>npm install </I></B>
 3. Open "cypress.env.json" and provide the username and password required for the test
-4. Plase make sure thera no movie or th show at your favorite list in your account
+4. Plase make sure there are no movie or tv show at your favorite list in your account
 5. Run test